Mathematics Education (Grades 4-12) Major - Bachelor of Science (BS)

 Curriculum

-The Mathematics Education Program is aligned with InTASC Teacher Standards and the National Council of Teachers of Mathematics (NCTM) Standards.
+The Mathematics Education Program is aligned with Wisconsin Teacher Standards (WTS) and the National Council of Teachers of Mathematics (NCTM) Standards.

 Besides the courses specified below, mathematics education majors will need to satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of 41 credits.

 1